 Our commitment to socially engaged scholarship and practice:

-In their coursework, students will receive a thorough grounding in the methods, sources, and modes of writing employed by historians, social scientists, and humanists.
+In their coursework, students receive a thorough grounding in the methods, sources, and modes of writing employed by historians, social scientists, and humanists.
 Degree requirements include eleven courses: three required history and methodology courses, three general history electives, three public history electives, one fieldwork course and one seminar.
 Courses are offered in the late afternoons and evenings, to accommodate internships and work schedules, and we work closely with students in the program to develop schedules and materials that correspond to their interests and needs.

 We are committed to pairing top-notch scholarship with hands-on practice, so classwork often incorporates work with local or national public history projects; consequently, the content of required courses and elective offerings changes frequently.